 Shared path improvements have been delivered at Tilley Road in Paekākāriki, Poplar Avenue in Raumati South, Raumati Road in Raumati, Mazengarb Road and Kāpiti Road in Paraparaumu, Otaihanga Road in Otaihanga and at the intersection of Park Avenue and Te Moana Road in Waikanae.

-This work was made possible by three-way investment from the Kāpiti Coast District Council, the Urban Cycleways Fund and the National Land Transport Fund, (both administered by the NZ Transport Agency).
+This work is being made possible by three-way investment from the Kāpiti Coast District Council, the Urban Cycleways Fund and the National Land Transport Fund, (both administered by the NZ Transport Agency).

 Contact: Programme Manager CWB